idibau/cs2bim/README.md

 ![CS2BIM System Architecture](./uploads/cs2bim_system_architecture.jpg){width=600}

+# Getting started
 ## Getting started
 Modify the configuration according to your needs/environment.
-Details about configuration [see below](#configuration)
+Details about configuration [see below](#configuration).
+Prerequisites:
+- The PostGIS database with the cadastral data is available (connection with psychopg is possible)
+- The service to get terrain data is available

 Build docker image
 ```console
 docker build -t cs2bim-run -f Dockerfile . --rm
 ```
-TO-CHECK: What about database?
-No configuration needed?
-Is this a prerequisite?

 Run docker image
 ```console